-Inkster Housing Commission is a Public Housing Agency in Inkster, Michigan that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 18th, 2020, Inkster Housing Commission has 1 waiting lists that are open now or opening soon.
+Inkster Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Inkster Housing Commission serves Inkster.

 |Inkster Housing Commission Public Housing||Closed|

 Representatives of Inkster Housing Commission may be available by phone at (313) 561-2600.
 Unless otherwise noted above, applications will not be provided or accepted by phone.